 - April – Amma and ashramites visit Kanyakumari.
 Amma meets two Avadutas there — Mayi Amma and Nayanar Swami.
 Nayanar Swami recognizes Amma as divine mother Kali.

 - December 1984- Amma visits Thiruvannamalai again; Yogi Sri Ram Surat Kumar meets Amma; Recognizing her as Devi, he fans her.
-Amma climbs Arunachala hill with devotees and also visits Skandashramam situtated at the mid level of the hill.
+Amma climbs Arunachala hill with devotees and also visits Skandashramam situated at the mid-level of the hill.

 1985 (Age 32)